 So we’ve officially been house sitting for a week.

 We’re living in a new country, learning new routines (more on that later), meeting new neighbors.
 There have been some interesting moments for sure, but all in all it has turned out to be better than I thought it could be.
 Life without AC has definitely been the biggest adjustment.
-All of the windows are screens so we have 3 fans pointed on us at night and an ocean breeze during the day, it’s not terrible but it’s pretty steamy at times.
-I think my body is getting used to it though.
-Haha.
+All of the windows are screens so we have 3 fans pointed on us at night and an ocean breeze during the day, it’s pretty steamy at times but I think my body is getting used to it though.

 The people here live a much slower paced life.
 There’s one dirt road in our town, two grocery stores, a small handful of restaurants.
 It’s the most simple, laid back community I’ve ever visited.
 Since it’s so remote and most people don’t have a car there is a fruit and veggie truck that comes by twice a week.
 He parks out front at 9am and honks his horn to let us know he’s there, then we go out and pick what we want and pay him at the back of the truck.
 It’s one of my favorite parts so far.